 If the finances aren’t there, but you’d still like to power your home with clean, renewable energy, you should take a look into community solar, operating leases, or power purchase agreements.
 While these options don’t deliver free electricity, they may offer electricity rates that are lower than the utility.
 And it’ll be greener!

 Is Solar Energy Right for You?

-Installing a solar system is a decision you should take time to consider.
+Installing a solar system is a decision you should take the time to consider.
 For many, it’s a fantastic investment that offers tangible financial and environmental benefits.

 If you are looking for a respite from high energy bills, a solar system can offer it.
 If you pay taxes and live in an area that offers additional incentives, it’ll be even easier to make that upfront investment.
-However, you also need to consider whether or not you have the space needed to install the solar panels, and that you have access to cash or financing to cover the initial cost.
+However, you also need to consider whether or not you have the space needed to install the solar panels and that you have access to cash or financing to cover the initial cost.